hatayama/uMCP/Packages/src/.TypeScriptServer/ARCHITECTURE.md

 - **Connection Polling**: `ConnectionManager` now handles the polling mechanism (extracted from `UnityClient`).
 If the connection to Unity is lost (e.g., Unity Editor is closed or crashes), it periodically attempts to reconnect, ensuring the bridge is re-established automatically when Unity becomes available again.
 - **Graceful Shutdown**: `UnityMcpServer` includes signal handlers (`SIGINT`, `SIGTERM`, `SIGHUP`) and monitors `stdin` to ensure a graceful shutdown.
 When the parent process (the LLM tool) terminates, the Node.js server cleans up its connections and exits, preventing orphaned processes.
 - **Safe Timers**: The `safe-timer.ts` utility provides `setTimeout` and `setInterval` wrappers that automatically clear themselves when the process exits, further preventing hangs and orphaned processes.
+- **Delayed Unity Connection**: The server now waits for the MCP client to provide its name before connecting to Unity, preventing "Unknown Client" from appearing in the Unity UI.
+This ensures the client is properly identified from the first connection.

 ### 3.4.
 Safe Logging
 Because the server uses `stdio` for JSON-RPC communication, `console.log` cannot be used for debugging as it would corrupt the protocol stream.